Nayef06/MALABIS/README.md

 - **Favorites System**: Mark items as favorites for quick access and special consideration in outfit generation

 ### Smart Outfit Generator
-- **Intelligent Suggestions**: Algorithm generates outfit combinations based on your wardrobe
 - **Item Locking**: Lock specific items in place while generating variations for other pieces
 - **Type Filtering**: Generate outfits based on specific clothing types
 - **Accessory Management**: Control the number of accessories in generated outfits